-All sourveld is classified as "moderate sensitivity" due to the SANBI & ECBCP classifications.
-These areas will have both plant and animal SCC present.
+Areas identified as CBA 2 by ECBCP have been given the "moderate sensitivity" classification.
+Other areas have been given "low sensitivity" due to the status of the vegetation types observed onsite.
+These areas may have both plant and animal SCC present.
 The relevant permits must be applied for as a precaution.

-All the mitigation measures provided below are to be implemented in the Planning and Design, Construction and Operational Phases for the proposed feedlot.
+All the mitigation measures provided below are to be implemented in the Planning and Design, Construction and Operational Phases for the proposed road ugrade.